William Rubenstein: Teaching career

 While practicing with the ACLU (1987-1995), Rubenstein also taught courses on sexual orientation and AIDS law at Harvard and Yale Law Schools.
 In conjunction with those courses, he authored the first law school casebook in the area, now entitled Cases and Materials on Sexual Orientation and The Law (now with Carlos Ball and Jane Schacter, 4th ed.
 2011).

 From 1995-1997, Rubenstein was a visiting professor from practice at Stanford Law School; he was awarded the 1996-1997 John Bingham Hurlbut Award for Excellence in Teaching at Stanford Law School.
 From 1997-2007, Rubenstein taught at UCLA School of Law; he was awarded the 2001-2002 Rutter Award for Excellence in Teaching at UCLA.

 William Rubenstein joined the Harvard faculty in 2007.
 In 2012, he was awarded the 2012 Albert M. Sacks-Paul A. Freund Award for Teaching Excellence at Harvard Law School.
-He is rated by his students as an exceptionally clear and attractive professor.
+He is rated by his students as an exceptionally clear and helpful professor.